Skip to content

 Key Principles

-Demonstrated impact at scale — experience building or improving products used by millions or billions of users
+Demonstrated impact at scale — products used by millions or billions, with the real metrics behind each story

-Strong coding fundamentals and system design skills, especially for distributed systems
+Strong coding fundamentals and system-design skills, especially for distributed and real-time systems

-Evidence of moving fast — shipping features rapidly, iterating based on data, and reducing time-to-market
+Evidence of moving fast — shipping features rapidly, iterating on data, and removing barriers to velocity

 Must Include